den-wdi-2/intro-ruby/readme.md

 #### Duck-typing

-Unlike JavaScript, Ruby has both and Integer and a Float class.
+Unlike JavaScript, Ruby has both an Integer and a Float class.
 This creates some interesting results!
 Let's take a look in PRY:

 What happens if we do: